Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE16.2.2) The subversion and version of the run should be marked as 1.0.\
 CE16.2.3) The in-game time of the run should be left blank.

-== CE16.3: Set Seed Glitchless Clarification
-CE16.3.1) Runs must use the same numerical seed for every version.
+== CE16.3: Set Seed No Major Glitches Clarification CE16.3.1) Runs must use the same numerical seed for every version.
 - CE16.3.1.a) Example: If the seed “1234” is chosen, it must be used for the 1.0 run, 1.1 run, 1.2 run, etc.

-== CE16.4: Random Seed Glitchless Clarification
-CE16.4.1) Every run must use a random seed.
+== CE16.4: Random Seed No Major Glitches Clarification CE16.4.1) Every run must use a random seed.

 = CE17: Mine a Chunk